 This facility discharges treated mine wastewater and storm water from Outfall 001 into an unnamed tributary to Yellow Creek (Indian Branch) in Houston County, Tennessee.
 The classified uses for this stream are Fish and Aquatic Life, Irrigation, Livestock Watering and Wildlife, and Recreation.
+See Rules of the Tennessee Department of Environment and Conservation, Chapter 0400-40-04.
 Storm water discharges from access roads, haul roads and/or other discharges that are composed entirely of storm water and are not treated or monitored in the mine wastewater treatment system shall be designated as SW-1.